DOTD moving forward with new I-10 exit in southern area of Baton Rouge

 The project is in addition to work to widen I-10 further west, from the Mississippi River to the I-10/12 split.
 Work on that project is about a year away.

-DOTD did not reveal a timetable for work to start or be completed at Pecue Lane.
+DOTD said construction should begin in about three months, which will take about 14-18 months to complete, weather dependent.
 Drivers have noticed trees were cleared to make way for the exits earlier.

 Other area projects announced Thursday include: